zachvalenta/jvns.ca/source/_posts/2016-04-30-building-expertise-at-work.markdown

 I think there are maybe two reasons for that (and probably more!)

 First, if you built it then you have a really strong sense for the **history** of the system.
 Systems don't come into being fully formed, and if you try to understand them that way it doesn't work.
-I've been

 Second, you end up with this sense of... entitlement, or something, to knowledge about the system.
 If someone asks me a question about a system I started, my basic assumption is "yeah, I can answer that, no problem!".
 And even if I haven't looked at it for 6 months or other people have done significant development work on it afterwards, I **still** expect to be able to just ask them questions about what they did and figure out the answer to arbitrary questions about the system.